jamigibbs/get-me-there-better/README.md

 # best-way-home-chicago

-An experimental iOS app that provides multiple options getting from point A to point B. It indicates an optimal route based on cost or time preference:
+An experimental iOS app that provides multiple options getting from your current location to a given destination.
+It indicates an optimal route based on cost or time preference via and offers route details for each:

 - CTA Transit
 - Divvy Bike